Last Updated on September 4, 2019 by Inspire Malibu

 Most people in a healthy recovery have had enablers.
 These are sometimes relatives, friends or co-workers who, for the most part, unwittingly stoke the fires of their addiction by providing resources.

 When these manipulative patterns are uncovered, it can then be a very discouraging challenge learning to engage with an addict instead of enabling their illness.

-1. Money – while trapped in addictive behavior, many individuals will beg and plead for funds, suggesting that they need gas or need to see a doctor or that they’re starving.
+While trapped in addictive behavior, many individuals will beg and plead for funds, suggesting that they need gas or need to see a doctor or that they’re starving.

 With a free phone, individuals can contact their dealers or other enablers to help them get high.
-Certainly it’s near emotional torture not being in touch with a loved one who is hurting.
+Certainly it’s nearly emotional torture not being in touch with a loved one who is hurting.

-4. Housing – one of greatest hurdles families face is not allowing their loved one to live at home while using drugs or alcohol and refusing treatment.
+One of greatest hurdles families face is not allowing their loved one to live at home while using drugs or alcohol and refusing treatment.
 The need to care for our family members is instinctual.

-5. Bailout – enabling an addict prevents them from falling hard enough to have a moment of clarity, a moment when they realize they need and want help.
+Enabling an addict prevents them from falling hard enough to have a moment of clarity, or a moment when they realize they need and want help.
 This quite literally includes providing bail money when and if they’re arrested.